 – Since 29th July borders have re-opened and international air travel into Brazil has resumed.
 There is no quarantine on arrival for international tourists.
 The only requirement for entry is proof of health insurance that covers covid treatment.
-The main cities of Rio, São Paulo, Recife, Fortalez and Manaus are in advance stages of reopening.
-Most hotels in Rio plan to open fully by November and many are already open.
+The main cities of Rio, São Paulo, Recife, Fortaleza and Manaus are in advance stages of reopening.
+Most hotels are now open.
 Regional flights have started operating at greater frequency.

 – Costa Rica’s borders are now open to UK and EU tourists and there will be no mandatory quarantine on arrival, however you will need to present a certificate showing a negative result for a covid test taken within 72 hours of your flight departure time.
 Tourists must also complete a health questionnaire and have adequate insurance during their stay that includes cover for possible covid19 related expenses.
-Costa Rica has so far been highly effective in managing the pandemic and is the least affected destination in Latin America.
+The only way to obtain this is to purchase local insurance, which we can assist you with.
+The cost is about USD $10 per person per day.
+Costa Rica has so far been highly effective in managing the pandemic and is one of the least affected destinations in Latin America.
 Beaches and hotels are now open.
 International flights have resumed from Europe and the United States.
-British Airways resume their flights from London in October.

 – Ecuador borders are now open and international flights are now arriving.
 All arrivals to Ecuador must present a negative PCR covid test taken within the last 10 days.
 A further test is required to enter Galapagos and can be obtained in Ecuador.
 We can assist with this and the test will be taken at your hotel, then the result emailed to you.
 Over 90% of the confirmed cases in Ecuador are confined to the two major cities.
 There are very few cases in most other areas of the country and in some regions there are zero cases.